-The topography resolved in the latest (fifth) nest is also shown in Figure 3 to illustrate how our mesoscale simulations is unprecedented in that it resolves the atmospheric flow at high horizontal resolution within a given polar trough.
-The resolution used in this latest nest is akin to the kind of resolution used in turbulence-resolving Large Eddy Simulations employed to study the daytime convective boundary layer (Rafkin et al., 2001; Michaels and Rafkin, 2004; Tyler et al., 2008; Spiga et al., 2010).
-Both the resolutions of the fourth (740 m) and fifth (250 m) nests are within the "grey zone" (or "Terra Incognitae", Wyngaard, 2004) for resolved / parameterized convection: this is not, however, an issue here since our modeling domains are located at polar latitudes where the Martian atmosphere is characterized by high stability and the daytime boundary-layer convection is weak, if not absent.
+resolving Large Eddy Simulations employed to study the daytime convective boundary layer (Rafkin et al., 2001; Michaels and Rafkin, 2004; Tyler et al., 2008; Spiga et al., 2010).
+Both the resolutions of the fourth (740 m) and fifth (250 m) nests are within the "grey zone" (or "Terra Incognitae", Wyngaard, 2004) for resolved/parameterized convection: this is not, however, an issue here since our modeling domains are located at polar latitudes where the Martian atmosphere is characterized by high stability and the daytime boundary-layer convection is weak, if not absent.

-Along the vertical dimension (Figure 4), 61 levels are set from the surface to a pressure level of about 1 Pa (about 60 km), with a refined spacing close to the surface (first level at an altitude of 8 m above the surface and 10 levels for the first kilometer above the surface), suitable to study the strong near-surface gradients of temperature and winds putatively occurring in katabatic jumps.
-We carried out simulations with a distinct, alternate, refinement of the vertical grid close to the surface which yield very similar (i.e., almost identical) results to the ones obtained with the vertical grid shown in Figure 4.
+Along the vertical dimension (Fig. 4), 61 levels are set from the surface to a pressure level of about 1 Pa (about 60 km), with a refined spacing close to the surface (first level at an altitude of 8 m above the surface and 10 levels for the first kilometer above the surface), suitable to study the strong near-surface gradients of temperature and winds putatively occurring in katabatic jumps.
+We carried out simulations with a distinct, alternate, refinement of the vertical grid close to the surface which yield very similar (i.e., almost identical) results to the ones obtained with the vertical grid shown in Fig. 4.

-Our 5-nest mesoscale simulations are carried out close to northern summer solstice ($L_s = 85^\circ$) 185 which is a season propitious to the occurrence of trough clouds according to Smith et al. (2013) 186 (in the companion paper, Smith and Spiga (2017) discuss the possible reasons for this strong 187 seasonal trend).
-The outputs from LMD-MGCM simulations at this season are directly used 188 as initial and boundary conditions for domain #1: no modification are introduced to enhance 189 the likelihood of katabatic jump occurrences in our LMD-MMM simulations.
-The LMD-MMM 190 simulations are carried out for 3 Martian days, with the first day serving as a spin-up for the 191 mesoscale circulations (Rafkin et al., 2001; Spiga and Forget, 2009).
-The dust scenario used in the 192 LMD-MMM simulations is derived from Thermal Emission Spectrometer observations for Martian 193 Year 24 (typical of any Martian Year devoid of global dust storms) and interpolated using a kriging 194 technique (Montabone et al., 2015).
-Topography in the 5 mesoscale domains is interpolated from 195 the 64-pixel-per-degree laser altimetry (MOLA) dataset (Smith et al., 2001) available on the NASA 196 Planetary Data System.
-We use the surface thermophysical properties (albedo and thermal inertia) 197 tailored for the northern polar regions published and carefully validated in Tyler and Barnes (2014).
-198
+Our 5-nest mesoscale simulations are carried out close to northern summer solstice ($L_s = 85^\circ$) which is a season propitious to the occurrence of trough clouds according to Smith et al. (2013) (in the companion paper, Smith and Spiga (2017) discuss the possible reasons for this strong seasonal trend).
+The outputs from LMD-MGCM simulations at this season are directly used as initial and boundary conditions for domain #1:

+no modification are introduced to enhance the likelihood of katabatic jump occurrences in our LMD-MMM simulations.
+The LMD-MMM simulations are carried out for 3 Martian days, with the first day serving as a spin-up for the mesoscale circulations (Rafkin et al., 2001; Spiga and Forget, 2009).
+The dust scenario used in the LMD-MMM simulations is derived from Thermal Emission Spectrometer observations for Martian Year 24 (typical of any Martian Year devoid of global dust storms) and interpolated using a kriging technique (Montabone et al., 2015).
+Topography in the 5 mesoscale domains is interpolated from the 64-pixel-per-degree laser altimetry (MOLA) dataset (Smith et al., 2001) available on the NASA Planetary Data System.
+We use the surface thermophysical properties (albedo and thermal inertia) tailored for the northern polar regions published and carefully validated in Tyler and Barnes (2014).
+Similarly to what is described in Smith et al. (2015), and in the companion paper (Smith and Spiga, 2017), we use in our LMD-MMM simulations a prescribed CO_2 seasonal deposit that evolves by L_s date according to infrared measurements of the surface temperature during three typical Mars years (Titus, 2005), using analytical functions to obtain the "crocus line" i.e. the external boundary of seasonal CO2 ice deposits (Kieffer et al., 2000).
+This accounts for the influence of the ice-soil thermal contrasts in driving nearsurface winds in an analogous phenomenon as "sea-breeze" on the Earth (Siili et al., 1999; Toigo et al., 2002).
+Outside the seasonal CO2 deposits, surface temperature is calculated in our model by a surface energy balance model (as in Spiga and Forget, 2009).